ensemble-learning/ppt-tao/PITCHME.md

 For as yet unclear reasons, the HOR/HER kinetics on Pt are much slower in alkaline than in acid electrolytes.

 ---
-100-fold activity decrease when going from low to high pH
+100-fold activity decrease going from low to high pH

 ![](assets/f1.png)